simpleprofi/public/help/access/manage-credentials.md

 2. in the **Secret Name**, select the name of the secret you want to use for this connection.
 3. Click **TEST** to verify that the connection works.

+## Credential owner

+Connection credentials can be associated with a group of users.